BitBangersCode/NodeBB-Wiki/Enabling-social-network-logins.md

 ![Facebook Application Settings](http://i.imgur.com/hfy0eVo.png)

+Ensure that "Website with Facebook Login" is checked, and that the URL to your NodeBB instance is specified in the "Site URL" box.
+Add that site's domain to the "App Domains" field.

 Paste this key and secret into the appropriate boxes in the NodeBB Administration Panel (accessible via /admin on your NodeBB install)

 ## Twitter